lastlink/docs-1/3-developer/api/v1/endpoints.md

 **`active`**  |  *`1`, `1,2`, `2`*  |  Filter by a CSV of status values **for tables with a status column** such as `active` **`columns_visible`**  |  *`title`, `date`*  |  Name of column shown in results.
 Can be chained such as: `columns_visible=title&columns_visibile=first_name`

-# Error Responses

-### Not Authenticated
-You must be logged in to Directus to access the API.
-Some high-level view permissions (ex. table-listing) are not *strictly* enforced by privileges, just general authentication.

-### Parse
-Any non-JSON response: Error

-### @TODO
-Additional error responses